damomarco/receipt_tracker/docs/roadmap.md

     -   **Risk (Medium)**: Requires significant data model changes (e.g., adding a `tripId` to receipts) and new UI for managing trips.
 Care must be taken to migrate existing data for current users.

 ## Long-Term Goals (6+ Months)

--   **Batch Uploads**:
-    -   **Description**: Allow users to select and upload multiple receipt images at once, processing them in a queue.
-    -   **Reward (Medium)**: A great quality-of-life improvement, especially for users adding many receipts at the end of a trip.
-Reduces repetitive actions.
-    -   **Risk (Medium)**: Requires building a robust UI queueing system to handle multiple uploads, display progress, and manage potential failures for individual images.

 -   **UI Internationalization (i18n)**:
     -   **Description**: Localize the application's user interface into multiple languages.